 Touch ID and Face ID

 Fingerprint or Touch ID and Face ID are secure ways of accessing your iPhone, compared to using passwords.
 They’re also convenient for locking your screen and protecting apps especially if you’re not near your device and it’s unlocked, or someone else is using it and you worry they might wander and view sensitive information.

 To lock apps with Touch ID, open Settings.
 Tap Touch ID & Passcode and type your passcode.

-Toggle ON (green) the apps you want locked.
+Toggle ON (green) the apps you want to be locked.
 You can also tap on Other Apps to see a list of apps that can use Touch ID or Face ID for authentication.

 A growing number of apps today offer the option to lock them using Touch ID or Face ID, while others still offer the passcode option.

 Third Party App Locker

 There are many third-party apps you can use to limit access to your iPhone apps using a passcode or biometric ID.
 However, if your iPhone isn’t jailbroken, this may not be a good option as it may come with security and performance issues.